cmoorad/mostlyrocks/_pages/about.md

 Hi — I'm Chris.
-I live in Leavenworth, WA and I created this website to document pictures from climbing + snowboarding trips.
+I live in Leavenworth, WA and I created this website to document pictures from climbing trips.

 ### Climbing
 Some friends took me rock climbing for the first time in 2016.
 I eventually fell in love with climbing at Index, WA.
 To this day, Index is my favorite place to climb.